zillow/zkafka/README.md

 ## Work

-Zstreams also supports an abstraction built on top of the reader defined in the Work struct (`work.go`).
+zkafka also supports an abstraction built on top of the reader defined in the Work struct (`work.go`).
 Work introduces concurrency by way of the configurable option `Speedup(n int)`.
 This creates n goroutines which process messages as they are written to the golang channel assigned to that goroutine.
 Kafka key ordering is preserved (by a mechanism similar to kafka partitions) whereby a message sharing the same key will always be written to the same channel (internally, this is called a virtual partition).